2. Synchronize time across the cluster

 .

-[root@c01 ~]# rm /etc/yum.repos.d/CentOS*
+[root@c01 ~]# rm /etc/yum.repos.d/Almalinux*

 Edit the

-server ntp.hpc prefer
+server ntp.hpc iburst

 And remove or comment all other